-Purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed legislation, regulations, litigation or other potential changes in law.
+Purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed legislation, regulatory initiatives or litigation.
 The opinions expressed by Bond Counsel are based upon existing legislation and regulations as interpreted by relevant judicial and regulatory authorities as of the date of issuance and delivery of the Bonds, and Bond Counsel has expressed no opinion as of any date subsequent thereto or with respect to any proposed or pending legislation, regulator initiatives, litigation or other potential changes in law.